HealthCare.gov: Development and history

-President Barack Obama signed the Affordable Care Act (ACA) into law on March 23, 2010 in the East Room before a select audience of nearly 300 people.
+President Barack Obama signed the Affordable Care Act (ACA) into law on March 23, 2010, in the East Room before a select audience of nearly 300 people.
 He stated that the health reform effort, designed after a long and acrimonious debate facing fierce opposition in the Congress to expand health insurance coverage, was based on "the core principle that everybody should have some basic security when it comes to their health care".
 The primary purpose of the ACA was to increase coverage to the American people either through public or private insurance and control healthcare costs.
 The Congressional Budget Office (CBO) estimated that the ACA would reduce the number of uninsured by 32 million, increasing coverage for the non-elderly citizens from 83 to 94 percent.
 Insurers were not allowed to deny insurance to applicants with pre-existing conditions.
 The Sunlight Foundation has stated that at least forty-seven private company contractors have been involved with the ACA in some capacity as of fall 2013, with the measure causing a wide variety of policy changes.
 Journalists writing for The New York Times have called the ACA "the most expansive social legislation enacted in decades".

 A report by Reuters described HealthCare.gov itself as the "key" to the reform measure.
 Development of the website's interface as well as its supporting back-end services, to make sure that the website could work to help people compare between health insurance plans, were both outsourced to private companies.
 The front-end of the website was developed by the startup Development Seed.
-The back-end work was contracted out to CGI Federal Inc., a subsidiary of the Canadian IT Multinational corporation| CGI Group, which subcontracted the work to other companies, as is common on large government contracts.
+The back-end work was contracted out to CGI Federal Inc., a subsidiary of the Canadian IT Multinational corporation CGI Group, which subcontracted the work to other companies, as is common on large government contracts.
 CGI was also responsible for building some of the state-level healthcare exchanges, with varying levels of success (some did not open on schedule).

 According to author and journalist John J. Xenakis, CGI Federal's attempt in Massachusetts is characterized as a complete failure.
 In Xenakis' view, despite the Massachusetts connector being the type of website which a small team of five to ten could create in a few months on a 10 million dollar budget, a team of around 300 with a 200 million dollar budget failed.
-Xenakis claims CGI Federal were likely to have hired many incompetent programmers due to Massachusetts transferring the development contract to another firm, Optum Inc. The software created by CGI was of poor quality and unusable by Optum, who had to start from scratch.
+Xenakis claims CGI Federal were likely to have hired many incompetent programmers due to Massachusetts transferring the development contract to another firm, Optum.
+The software created by CGI was of poor quality and unusable by Optum, who had to start from scratch.
 CGI has also been accused of committing fraudulent tests and reports to those in charge of oversight.
 Similar problems occurred in many other states.